-The debouncer is clocked with one of the possible debouncer clocks (Ck[14] / Ck[11] / Ck[8] and can be used only in Active or StandBy mode (as only in these two modes clocks are running).
+The debouncer is clocked with one of the possible debounce clocks (Ck[11] / Ck[8] and can be used only in Active or StandBy mode (as only in these two modes clocks are running).
 The input signal has to be stable on two successive debouncer rising clock edges and must not change between them.
+The debouncer clock Ck[11] can be replaced with Ck[14] by metal option, refer to 15.1.3.

-Figure 9.
+Figure 11.
 Debouncer function